A loss discounting framework for model averaging and selection in time series models: Introduction

+Recently, \citet{McAlinn_2019} and \citet{mcalinn2020multivariate} proposed a broad theoretical framework called Bayesian Predictive Synthesis (BPS) which includes the majority of proposed Bayesian techniques as special cases.
+They propose a novel forecast combination method using latent factor regression, cast as a Bayesian seemingly unrelated regression (SUR) and showed better performance than the BMA benchmark and an optimal linear pool.
+However, the approach can be computationally demanding with a large pool of models. \cite{tallman2022bayesian} use entropic tilting to expand the BPS framework to more general aims than forecast accuracy (such as return maximisation in portfolio allocation).

-This paper describes our Loss Discounting Framework (LDF) which extends DMA and DML to general loss function (to reflect goals other than accuracy of predictive densities such as optimising Sharpe ratios in portfolio selection), and more general discounting dynamics.
-We interpret DMA or DML as the application of a softmax or argmax function to logarithmic scores of each model in a pool.
-This allows the use of a generalized DMA or DML by replacing the logarithm scores by other loss functions.
-A time-varying discounting scheme is constructed through layers of meta-models, where the initial layer is just the models in our pool.
-Meta-models at other layers are constructed by applying our generalized DMA or DML with different discount factors to the meta-models at the previous layer.
-The use of DMA and DML at each layer leads to a sequence of predictive densities with non-decreasing predictive performance (according to the chosen loss function) whilst maintaining the computational efficiency of DMA and DML.
-In a simulation study we show that model averaging using LDF outperforms other benchmark methods and is more robust to the choice of the hyperparameters than DMA and DML.
-We also consider two empirical studies.
-In the first study, which looks at the foreign exchange forecasting based on econometric fundamentals, LDF based models outperform competing methods in problems with between 32 and 2048 forecasts per period.
-We also show how the score can be tailored to the construction of long-short foreign exchange portfolios and illustrate the corresponding economic gains from using the LDF.
-A second example considers US inflation forecasts in presence of only four models and illustrates the limitations of our methodology.
+This paper describes our Loss Discounting Framework (LDF) which extends DMA and DML to general loss function \citep[in a similar spirit to][]{tallman2022bayesian}, and more general discounting dynamics.
+A computationally efficient time-varying discounting scheme is constructed through a sequence of pools of meta-models, which starts with the initial pool.
+Meta-models at one layer are constructed by combining meta-models at the previous layer using a DMA/DML type rule with different discount factors.
+We show that LDF can outperform other benchmarks methods and is more robust to hyperparameter choice than DMA/DML in simulated data, and foreign exchange forecasting using econometric fundamentals using a large pool of models.
+We also show how tailoring the approach to constructing long-short foreign exchange portfolios can lead to economic gains.
+A second example illustrates the limitations of our methodology in US inflation forecasting.

 The paper is organised as follows.
-Section \ref{section:Background} presents some background which leads into a description of the proposed methodology in Section \ref{section:extension}.
-In Section \ref{section:examples}, the performance of the LDF approach is examined in a simulated example and foreign exchange, and US inflation using time series models.
-We discuss the limitations of our approach and set out directions for further research in Section \ref{section:discussion}.
-The code to reproduce our study is freely available via the provided link\footnote{ \url{https://github.com/dbernaciak/ldf} }.
+Section \ref{section:Background} presents some background leading into a description of the proposed methodology in Section \ref{section:extension}.
+In Section \ref{section:examples}, the performance of the LDF approach is examined in a simulated example and applications to foreign exchange and US inflation forecasting.
+We discuss our approach and set out directions for further research in Section \ref{section:discussion}.
+The code to reproduce our study is freely available from \url{https://github.com/dbernaciak/ldf}.